Polish names are rich in history and meaning, often proving difficult (and entertaining) for non-natives to pronounce.

 Many Slavic names were dithematic – that’s a fancy way of saying they had two parts.
 A more common last part (-mir, -sław) and a somewhat interchangeable first part (Sławo, Jaro, Casi –mir and Stanis, Jaro, Rado, –sław).

-Every Polish name carries not just a meaning, but often a fascinating story woven into its syllables.
+Every Polish name carries a meaning and often a fascinating story woven into its syllables.

 Let’s look at the Polish male name, Mikołaj.
 Other variations of this name include Mik and Mikołajek.